How to Use Link Actions in Your Emails

 For example, if you’re sending a series of Black Friday sales emails, you can include a message like, “Click here to opt-out of my Black Friday emails, but continue receiving my weekly newsletter.”
 Then, add a link action that automatically removes anyone who clicks on the link from your Black Friday workflow.

-You can also connect the link action to a button or layout block, not only to inline text as we show in the below example.
+You can also connect the link action to a button or layout block, not only to inline text, as we show in the example below.

 Add this link action to each of your workflow emails.
 Some may opt out after the first email, and others may opt out later in the email workflow series.